mogilvie/GdprBundle/README.md

 Note that at the moment we are only pulling information from the default entity manager.
 I need to improve the coverage report to get all entityManagers.

+### History Report
+@todo Not yet written.

+A report of log entries for:
+- PersonalData object creation and updates.
+- PersonalData object disposal.
+- PersonalData objects exported.